wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 <p></p>

 **[A.2.p1.2]** A parallel program has a speedup of 1.6 when running on 2 cores, and runs 10 minutes faster when running on 3 cores.
-Given a formula for $T(1)$ (the execution time on one core in minutes) as a  function of $T(3)$ (the execution time on three cores in minutes).
+Give a formula for $T(1)$ (the execution time on one core in minutes) as a  function of $T(3)$ (the execution time on three cores in minutes).
 <div class="ui accordion fluid">
   <div class="title">